-Sexual reproduction is a mode of reproduction where two parents are involved in producing a new individual.
+All human beings produce their young ones through the Sexual mode of reproduction.
+In this process, two parents are involved in producing a new individual.
 Offspring is produced by the fusion of gametes (sex cells) from each parent.
 Hence, the newly formed individual will be different from parents, both genetically and physically.
 Human reproduction is an example of sexual reproduction.
-Before we learn about reproduction in humans, let’s see how human body prepares for reproduction.

 Secondary sexual characteristics and all other changes during puberty are due to the secretion of hormones in our body.
 Thus, the hormones prepare the body before the actual reproduction happens.

 Also, read about Reaching the Age of Adolescence

 Like plants, reproduction in humans also involves the fusion of gametes, i.e., sperm fuses with the egg to form a zygote.
 Male and female gametes are formed in their reproductive system.
 The male reproductive system is different from the female reproductive system, both in structure and in function.

 Male reproductive system

 The male gamete, sperm, is produced within the male reproductive system.
 The male reproductive system consists of the following parts: